-Android Q is official and it’s currently in beta testing for the Pixel, Pixel XL, Pixel 2, Pixel 2 XL, Pixel 3, and Pixel 3 XL, along with 15 other phones from several manufacturers.
+Android Q is official and it’s currently in beta testing for the Pixel, Pixel XL, Pixel 2, Pixel 2 XL, Pixel 3, Pixel 3a, and Pixel 3 XL, along with 15 other phones from several manufacturers.
 The first two betas came with several notable changes and Google waited until Google IO on May 7th to unveil some of the best ones.
 Those include a dark mode, tons of Assistant features, and more.

 That said, if you have any of Google’s Pixel devices you’re probably curious about what might happen down the road so we’ve put together an early Google Pixel Android Q roadmap and expectations guide.

 Here, we’ll take you through some things you should, and shouldn’t, expect from the Google Pixel Android Q update and release.

 Expect a Long Beta Program with Six Releases